quarkiverse/quarkus-bon-jova-rockstar/demo-script.md

 ```

 Repeat this process for concept-demo 1 through 6.
 Sing the code 🎵.
+You may wish to jump ahead to the Quarkus extension and live code some of the concepts.

 For the beach one, ask people to guess the output.
 Explain the syntax concepts involved in the code.